SnorklingTurtle/Minecraft-Camera/README.md

 ![crafting](https://i.imgur.com/GsrxLPY.png)

-Operators on the server can take pictures with the command `/takepicture`
+Operators on the server (`/op <username>`) can take pictures with the command `/takepicture`.
+When using this command a camera and paper is not required, however you still need space in your inventory.

 ## Pictures

 <img src="https://i.imgur.com/Bzi99fL.png" width="128">